 Likewise, open-ended questioning could also play a vital role in the surveys, asking each applicant to provide their honest thoughts on the hiring process, how to improve it, as well as what the ideal process might include.
 As previously stated, however, capturing the information is only the first step of an effective recruiting feedback system, albeit a critical one.
 Once an employer gathers the data, it must be appropriately analyzed and transformed into actionable insight to take full advantage of its abilities to improve recruiting as well as the first stage of the employee experience.

-Hyphen’s platform, for instance, allows companies to thoroughly analyze often nuanced responses to gain information and guidance that normally might be missed by human-based, manual analysis.
+Engage’s platform, for instance, allows companies to thoroughly analyze often nuanced responses to gain information and guidance that normally might be missed by human-based, manual analysis.
 For recruiting, such analysis can reveal specific issues that impede the progress of talented individuals or even qualified applicants entirely skipped over due to flaws in a company’s hiring procedures.
 A variety of resulting metrics – an organization’s offer-to-acceptance ratio, for example – can measure the overall efficiency of the process, isolate underlying issues, and provide a sense of direction on how to fix them.

 Onboarding and New Hires

 Successful onboarding procedures provide a lasting positive impact over the duration of a new team member’s employment with a company.
 In fact, nearly 70% of workers are likely to remain with an employer for at least three years if the onboarding experience was positive.
-Furthermore, 58% of new employees who participated in an organized, structured onboarding process were also likely to stay for at least three years.
+Furthermore, 58% of new employees who participated in an organized, structured onboarding process and employee engagement strategy were also likely to stay for at least three years.

 Even a standard onboarding process results in 50% greater productivity from newly hired employees.
 Since research has shown that new hires typically get about 90 days to prove their value in a new position, the boost in productivity created by successful onboarding significantly decreases the amount of time an employee needs to start adding tangible value to a company’s operations and overall mission.
 Given the high costs of attrition – regarding both money and time – companies simply cannot afford to have substandard onboarding procedures.